hannehbb3/Cursor_Demo_Generation/cursor_ai_snowflake_demo_instructions.md

 ```

 **THEN: Industry & Demo Selection**
 After confirming the connection details, Cursor AI should prompt the Solutions Engineer to select a target industry, company name, and use case, if they have it--the use case is optional.
+If the Solutions Engineer gives you the company name, go ahead and add the logo to the dashboard, that is a nice touch for the presentation.
 If they also have them, ask for customer personas, and desired demo features.
 This selection will guide the customization of:
 - Synthetic data generation
 - Dashboard design
 - WOW factor features